-You see religious signs and symbols everywhere, from churches, synagogues and mosques, to television, bumper stickers and web sites.
-You may be familiar with some of these religious signs and symbols, while others make you scratch your head and go, "Huh?".
+You see religious signs and symbols everywhere, from churches, synagogues, and mosques to television, bumper stickers, and websites.
+You may be familiar with some of these religious signs and symbols, while others make you scratch your head in confusion.
 These symbols have a meaning to those who use them, but what are those meanings?
 Why these particular symbols?

 The Christian Cross

 The cross is the most common symbol of Christianity.
 You see them all over the place.
 The cross symbolizes Christianity as a religion, as well as the crucifixion of Jesus Christ.

 Another form of the cross you might see is the crucifix, which will include a figure of Jesus, nailed to the cross through both hands and feet, usually with a crown of thorns on his head and a placard with the letters INRI, which is a Latin acronym for the phrase, "Jesus the Nazarene, King of the Jews."

 This is another common symbol of Christianity.
 Many Christians display this on the back bumper of their vehicles.
 The ichthys is actually the ancient Greek word for "fish."
 The ichthys commonly contains the Greek letters, ΙΧΘΥΣ, which mean, "Jesus Christ, God's Son, Savior."